daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![sparsity_sim_shuffled]

-The model doesn't perform nearly as well (even when the matrix is dense) because the shuffle operation decorrelates the data a priori.
+Initially, the model doesn't perform as well when the matrix is dense because the shuffle operation decorrelates the data a priori.
-The result is similar to the previous but with an increase in overall variability.
+The remaining trend is similar to the previous but with an increase in overall variability.

 [course]: https://developers.google.com/machine-learning/recommendation/collaborative/basics